KellAtreides/KellAtreides/README.md

 - 👋 Hi, I’m @KellAtreides
 - 👀 I’m interested in Minecraft & Factorio Modding
-- 🌱 I’m currently learning ServicneNow
+- 🌱 I’m currently learning ServiceNow

 <!---
 KellAtreides/KellAtreides is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.